Republican Jeff Landry wins the Louisiana governor's race, reclaims office for GOP

 Along the campaign trail, Landry faced political attacks from opponents on social media and in interviews, calling him a bully and making accusations of backroom deals to gain support.
 He also faced scrutiny for skipping all but one of the major-televised debates.

+Wilson, who was the runner-up, said during his concession speech that he had called Landry to congratulate him on his victory.
+The Democrat said during their phone call, he asked the governor-elect to keep Medicaid expansion, increase teacher pay and "educate our children the way they need to be educated."

+"The citizens of Louisiana spoke, or didn't speak, and made a decision," Wilson said.

-Also on Saturday's ballot were statewide contests for lieutenant governor, secretary of state, attorney general and treasurer and four ballot measures.
+Also on Saturday's ballot were five other statewide contests and four ballot measures.

+Lt.
+Gov. Billy Nungesser won reelection Saturday night, but other races won't be decided until November.

 Also advancing to a runoff in the state treasurer race is John Fleming, Republican, and Dustin Granger, Democrat.